jacomyal/sigma.js/README.md

 ## Website

-The current website is a simple manually crafted single-page web site.
+The current website is a simple manually crafted single-page website.
 It is located in the `website` folder.
 It also showcases the React.js based demo available in the [`demo`](./demo) folder in an iframe.
 The website itself does not need any build step, though the demo does.

+It has been kindly designed by [Robin de Mourat](https://github.com/robindemourat/) from the [Sciences-Po médialab](https://medialab.sciencespo.fr/en/) team.

 ### Development